David Pekoske: Flag assignments

 Vice Admiral Pekoske served as Commander, Pacific Area/Coast Guard Defense Forces West in Alameda, California.
 He oversaw the operation of units performing missions in marine safety, maritime mobility, protection of natural resources, maritime security, homeland security and national defense in an Area of Operations encompassing over 73000000 sqmi throughout the Pacific Basin and Far East.
 Prior to that, he was the Assistant Commandant for Operations at Coast Guard Headquarters.
 From 2004 to 2006 he was Commander of the First Coast Guard District/Maritime Defense Command One headquartered in Boston, Massachusetts.

 Vice-commandant

 Vice Admiral Pekoske served as vice commandant of the United States Coast Guard from August 7, 2009 to May 24, 2010.
 As second in command to Admiral Thad Allen and COO, Pekoske executed the commandant's strategic intent, managed internal organizational governance and served as the component acquisition executive.

 TSA administrator

 On June 5, 2017, President Donald Trump announced that he had nominated Pekoske as the seventh Administrator of the Transportation Security Administration.

 On August 3, 2017, Pekoske was confirmed by the United States Senate as the next TSA administrator.
 On August 10, 2017, he was sworn in as TSA's seventh administrator.
 On May 6, 2022, Pekoske was nominated to a second five-year term by President Joe Biden.
 On September 15, 2022, Pekoske was confirmed by the Senate by a 77-18 vote.
 In the interim, Pekoske reverted to an acting status.

+On January 20, 2025, Pekoske was forced out of office by President Trump.